 Types of postings:

-There are two basic types of transactions that are posted to a guest account: debit entries and credit entries.
+that are posted to a guest account: debit entries and credit entries.

 The most common debit items include: